-The Progression and Award Board shall be advised if any member has a personal or professional connection with any of the students being considered.
+The Progression and Award Board/Board of Examiners shall be advised if any member has a personal or professional connection with any of the students being considered.
 The Chair has discretion to request anyone declaring an interest to retire from the meeting at the point at which discussion of the student's profile takes place.